-Moroccan oil, also known as argan oil, is not likely to cause hair fall out when used as directed.
 In fact, it is often used to promote hair growth and improve the health of hair.
-However, if you have a specific allergy or sensitivity to the oil, it may cause hair loss.
-It’s always best to patch test before using any hair product.
+It’s always best to patch test before using any hair oil.

 When it comes to preventing hair loss, Moroccan oil, commonly referred to as argan oil, is well recognized to improve the texture and growth of thinning hair.
 It is abundant in fatty acids, vitamin E, and antioxidants that can aid to nourish and protect the hair, stimulating growth and bettering the general condition of the hair.